 - ‘Historical and Archaeological Poetry of Recovery and Memory’, in The Oxford handbook of Contemporary British and Irish Poetry, Oxford University Press, 2012

 - ‘ “The Wife’s Lament” and “Helreiö Brynhildar”: Different Responses to Similar Lives?’, in Stanzas of Friendship: Studies in Honour of Tatjana N. Jackson, Moscow, 2011

 - ‘Owed to Both sides: W.H.
 Auden’s Double Debt to the Literature of the North’, in Anglo-Saxon Culture and the Modern Imagination, D.S.
 Brewer, 2010

 - ‘Heaney, Beowulf and the Medieval Literature of the North’, in The Cambridge Companion to Seamus Heaney, Cambridge University Press, 2009

 - ‘Miögarösormr’, in Archipelago, vol.3, 2009

 - Old Norse-Icelandic Literature: A Short Introduction, John Wiley & Sons, 2008

 - From Asgard to Valhalla.
 The Remarkable History of the Norse Myths, I.B.
 Tauris, 2008

 - Skaldic verse and the poetics of saga narrative, Oxford University Press, 2005

-Heather first joined ASA in 2018 and has since led two ASA tours to Iceland
+Heather first joined ASA in 2018 and has since led three ASA tours to Iceland